 Side Loading eContent

 There are some eContent vendors who do not currently have APIs but we have a solution to get those records into Aspen Discovery.
 We have a feature called 'side loading' where you can load your eContent marc files right into Aspen Discovery.
 This is super easy to use and maintain.
 When you have a new marc file to update your collection with, all you have to do is load the file into Aspen and you can choose to replace the old file or just add the new file as well!
 This is way easier to manage than loading the files into your ILS.
-You can find a tutorial on that process below.
+Below are some of the more popular sideloading products.

 Third Party Enrichment Integration